Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Additional experimental results

 \subsection{Effect of unknown costs}

-The Robot Pushing empirical benchmark involves two cost functions: a known-cost variant representing total operational duration, and an known-cost variant representing total distance traversed, a proxy for energy use similar to the variant considered by \textcite{astudillo2021multi}.
-One can therefore ask: how different is the resulting algorithm behavior in these two settings? \Cref{fig:robot_pushing_cost_aware} shows this: it reveals that for the known-cost variant, EIPC and PBGI-D perform similarly, whereas for the unknown-cost variant, PBGI-D achieves the best performance on all except the shortest time horizons, where EIPC is instead competitive.
-Other baselines, most notably BMSEI, substantially underperform EIPC and PBGI-D, behaving similarly in both settings.
+The Robot Pushing empirical benchmark involves two cost functions: a known-cost variant based on the maximum operational duration, reflecting the evaluation time, and an unknown-cost variant based on the total distance traversed, a proxy for energy use similar to the variant considered by \textcite{astudillo2021multi}.
+One can therefore ask: is the resulting algorithm behavior similar in these two settings? \Cref{fig:robot_pushing_cost_aware} shows that the answer is \emph{yes}: for both the known-cost and the unknown-cost settings, LogEIPC, LogEICC, and PBGI-D outperform MFMES and the non-myopic BMSEI baseline.